ajavamind/rca-studio2/README.md

 that use color and programmable sound generation.
 I was able to add color and sound emulation when I found an archived **Programming Manual for Studio III**, written in September 1977, detailing the color and sound functions.
 I made some contributions to that document when it was written.

-Studio III Pinball Game Screenshot
+Studio III Pinball Game Screenshot.

 ![Screenshot of Studio III Pinball Game](Studio2/screenshot/pinball.png)